femboyliam/msg-skript-addon/README.md

 🕹️ Experience It Yourself

-Try out the script in action on our demo server at [your-demo-server-url].
+Try out the script in action on our demo server at velocitymc.xyz.
 See firsthand how easy and intuitive messaging and ignoring can be! 🕹️

 💡 Why Choose the Interactive Messaging & Ignore System?